13th Vineyard Accessibility Statement

 Tyler Martin

-Growing up in the Moraga, CA, he has always been in close proximity to the wine country.
+Growing up in Moraga, California, he has always been close to the wine country.
 Spending time tasting and collecting wine with his father, he continued to nurture his interest and knowledge of wine.
 Tyler’s first experience in winemaking came during his internship at Edna Valley Vineyard in San Luis Obispo.
-As a member of the 2010 Harvest team, Tyler was exposed to all facets of cellar work.
-The long hours, the constant pump overs, and the sweet buzz of the crush line.
+As a member of the 2010 Harvest team, Tyler was exposed to all facets of cellar work—long hours, constant pump overs, and the sweet buzz of the crush line.
 He was hooked.

-After graduating, Tyler spent the next year traveling the world gaining experience in both the northern and southern hemispheres.
+After graduating from California Polytechnic State University, San Luis Obispo, in 2012, Tyler spent the next year traveling the world, gaining experience in both the northern and southern hemispheres.
 As a harvest intern at Vineyard 29 in St. Helena, he got his first experience with the super-premium winemaking of Napa Valley Cabernet Sauvignon and Sauvignon Blanc.
-Furthering his winemaking education, he moved to Australia in February 2013 to experience two sparkling wine harvests: the first at Taltarni Vineyards in Victoria and second at Clover Hill Wines in Tasmania.
-Through all these experiences, Tyler practiced many different winemaking styles and ideologies, which have all influenced him to become the winemaker he is today.
+Furthering his winemaking education, he moved to Australia in February 2013 to experience two sparkling wine harvests: the first at Taltarni Vineyards in Victoria and the second at Clover Hill Wines in Tasmania.
+Through these experiences, he learned many different winemaking styles and ideologies, influencing him to become the winemaker he is today.

-Since joining the production team at CADE, he has had the opportunity to create elegant, handcrafted premium wines, work with a dedicated team and further expand his winemaking expertise under the talented winemaking practices that Danielle has established.
+Since joining the team, Tyler has had the opportunity to create elegant, handcrafted premium wines, further expanding his winemaking expertise under the guidance of acclaimed Winemaker Danielle Cyrot.

 Click for Accessibility